 Since 2009 I have published nine full-length collections of poetry (seven with Shearsman Books, beginning with Anonymous Intruder, and two with Knives, Forks & Spoons Press), four books of translation, and several chapbooks of poetry, fiction and translation.
 My poetry has also appeared in a number of anthologies and been featured on BBC Radio 3's The Verb.
 New York Hotel (Shearsman, 2018) was selected by Mark Ford as a TLS Book of the Year.

-Most recently, Night Window was published by Shearsman Books: for more information, see https://www.shearsman.com/store/Ian-Seed-Night-Window-p584010639
+Most recently, Night Window was published by Shearsman Books.
+See https://www.shearsman.com/store/Ian-Seed-Night-Window-p584010639

 Over the last decade or so, my poems, stories and translations have appeared in journals such as Flash: The International Short-Short Story Magazine, Granta Magazine, Hinterland magazine, Long Poem Magazine, The North, PN Review, Poetry Salzburg Review, Poetry Wales, Sentence: a Journal of Prose Poetics, Shearsman magazine, and Tears in the Fence.
 I publish quite frequently online; for some samples, see: https://ianseed.co.uk/online.
 I am grateful to every single editor who has read my work.

-Since 2003, as well as writing, translating and editing, I have worked as a Creative Writing tutor in a wide range of community and academic settings.
+Since 2004, as well as writing, translating and editing, I have worked as a Creative Writing tutor in a wide range of community and academic settings.
 From 2013 to 2022, I was Senior Lecturer in Creative Writing and Programme Leader at the University of Chester, and I continue to maintain my connection with the university as a Visiting Lecturer.
 I have also taught Italian literature and language at the University of Lancaster, which awarded me my PhD in Italian Literature in 2012.

 In September 2023, I joined the University of Liverpool as a Royal Literary Fund Fellow.